Tips for Responding to Reluctant Advocates

 |“It won't make any difference if I participate (i.e., they’re all crooks anyway, and the political process is corrupt and immoral).”||Despite sensational media reports, most politicians are honest and hard working.
 Plus, your participation will actually help increase the accountability of your member of Congress to the community.
 Further, as we all know, if you want to see something change, you must get involved.
 Tell me about what concerns you have locally and what you hope might be done in D.C.
 Perhaps there may be a way to address these concerns through our lobbying efforts.|

 |“Sorry, I think grassroots/lobbying is useless.”||For an individual psychologist, it may seem useless, but we are a network — APA Federal Education Advocacy Grassroots Network.
 Your voice, together with many others across the nation, can make a difference.

 Example: Many psychologists thought it was useless to lobby for Older Americans Act.
 But with the help of just a handful of psychologists, APA successfully influenced the bill's passage and gained federal support for mental/behavioral health services, including training.

 You know, you might feel it is useless — but only until you have participated in grassroots advocacy.
 In no time, you will realize how easy it actually is.

 |“I’m too busy to get involved.
 I don’t have the time.”

 “Philosophically, I differ with APA's interests so why would I spend my already-over-committed time talking to a legislator who won't listen anyway.”

 “My legislator won’t listen; I can't impact legislation.”

-Even if your Congressman isn’t supporting this issue, he/she nevertheless has a very influential role (or serves) on an important committee and it is critical that he/she hears from you — the constituent (the voter).
+Even if your member of Congress isn’t supporting this issue, he/she nevertheless has a very influential role (or serves) on an important committee and it is critical that he/she hears from you — the constituent (the voter).